influxdata/docs-v2/content/influxdb/cloud-serverless/reference/influxql/group-by.md

 If a query includes `WHERE` and `GROUP BY`, the `GROUP BY` clause must appear after the `WHERE` clause.
 {{% /note %}}

+## GROUP BY tags

+Groups data by one or more tag columns.

 ### GROUP BY tags examples